freenas/freenas-docs/userguide/install.rst

 the operating system, mark all of the drives where the %brand% operating system is installed.
 Press :kbd:`Enter` when done.

-The installer recognizes earlier version of %brand% installed on the boot drive or drives and presents the message shown in :numref:`Figure %s <upgrade_install_fig>`.
+The installer recognizes earlier versions of %brand% installed on the boot drive or drives and presents the message shown in :numref:`Figure %s <upgrade_install_fig>`.